adversaryvillage/DEFCON-32/Talks/README.md

-Presentations from Adversary Village at DEF CON 32
+Creator stage presentations from Adversary Village at DEF CON 32